 Step-by-Step House Valuation Checklist

-Preparing your home for valuation isn’t just about sprucing up the décor.
-It’s essential to present your property at its best to obtain the highest possible valuation.
+Preparing your home for property valuations isn’t just about sprucing up the décor.
+Presenting your property at its best to obtain the highest possible valuation is essential.
 Let’s walk through a comprehensive checklist to help you prepare.

 Curb Appeal

-Start with the apparent aspects.
-A neat and tidy garden, well-maintained fences or walls, driveway and entrance can greatly influence the overall perception of your house.
+Start with the obvious things first.
+A neat garden, well-maintained fences or walls, a driveway and an entrance, can greatly influence the overall perception of your house.
 For example, did you know a well-maintained exterior can add up to 5% to the value of a property?
 Meanwhile, just a fresh coat of paint can increase a home’s value by up to 10%.

 Small details add up!